 - Confidentiality and integrity

-In cloud computing, the computing resources provided by the provider are often shared through the use of virtualization, so there is no physical separation of data between different users.
+In cloud computing, the computing resources offered by the provider are often shared through the use of virtualization, so there is no physical separation of data between different users.
 This increases the risk of unauthorized access to the data stored by the cloud provider.

 For this reason, when storing sensitive data in the cloud, it is particularly important to consider the technical and organizational measures guaranteed by the cloud provider to separate customer data.
 However, even in the case of non-sensitive data, the customer is obliged to carefully examine the data security measures before placing an order.
 In the case of extensive outsourcing of affected data, it may even be necessary in individual cases to carry out an on-site inspection at the data processing location.